Dr Dan Cavedon-Taylor

 Deepfakes and Photographs

-Following on from my PhD, I've written a great deal about photographic pictures and some of that research--particularly on deepfakes--shades into social epistemology.
+Following my PhD, I've written extensively about photographic pictures; some of that research, particularly on deepfakes, overlaps with social epistemology.
 Representative publications:

 - Deepfakes: A Survey and Introduction to the Topical Collection – Synthese 2024.